Clinical Medicine

 Students will be instructed in the judicious use of major classes of psychotropic medications.

-The total of elective rotations must be a minimum of 30 weeks.
-All students must complete 4 weeks of a Primary Care Elective.
-Students who plan to practice in California or Texas must take four weeks of Family Medicine in a hospital having an appropriately credentialed residency training program.
+Please note, all students must complete four weeks of a Primary Care Elective.
+Additionally, students who plan to practice in California or Texas must take four weeks of Family Medicine in a hospital that has an appropriately credentialed residency training program.

 Highly recommended electives include: